adferrand/dnsrobocert/docs/developer_guide.rst

 Setting up a development environment
 ====================================

-DNSroboCert uses Poetry_ to configure an environment development, build the project, and push wheel/sdist to PyPI.
+DNSroboCert uses UV_ to manage the development environment & dependencies, build the project, and push wheel/sdist to PyPI.

-1. First, install Poetry_, following this guide: `Poetry installation`_.
+1. First, install UV_, following this guide: `UV installation`_.

-2. Now Poetry should be available in your command line.
-Check that the following command is displaying Poetry version:
+2. Now UV should be available in your command line.
+Check that the following command is displaying UV version:

 .. code-block:: console

-    poetry --version
+    uv --version

 3. Fork the upstream `GitHub project`_ and clone your fork locally: